JeanElsner/dm_robotics_panda/doc/tutorial.rst

     Beware that the robot will try to move into the initial pose of the simulation.
 You can set the initial position by setting ``joint_positions`` in the robot parameters.

-    When running any of the examples
+    When running any of the examples,
     the action specification (shape) of the configured actuation mode along with the observation and reward specification will be printed in the terminal for convenience.